CCO Administrative Complaints Policy

-In the first instance, individuals are encouraged to discuss their concerns with NCCCO staff in an effort to resolve the matter directly.
-In instances where a reasonable resolution cannot be reached, individuals may wish to lodge a formal complaint under this policy.
+In the first instance, whenever appropriate, individuals are encouraged to discuss their concerns with CCO staff to resolve the matter directly.
+In cases where a reasonable resolution cannot be reached, individuals may wish to lodge a formal administrative complaint under this policy.

-- Complainant name, address, phone number and email address
+- Complainant’s name, address, phone number, and email address

 - Nature and details of the complaint

 - Sufficient information to allow for an investigation and response

 Procedures for Handling Administrative Complaints